arlofonseca/fivem-parking/README.md

 #### `/list` _(alias: `/vg`)_

-- Displays a list of your owned vehicles.
+- Displays a list of your owned vehicles along with their status and allows you to spawn them.

+##### _You're only able to spawn vehicles that are in the `stored` state._

 #### `/park` _(alias: `/vp`)_